fetlang/fetlang/docs/grammar.md

 `make` \<lho\> \<operator\> \<rho - mutable\>
 `make` \<lho\> \<operator\> \<rho - chain literal\>

-When there is no right-hand operand given, an implicit value of "" is used
+When there is no right-hand operand given, an implicit value of `""` is used

+Examples:

+    (Assign an empty chain literal plus a newline to Linus) Make Linus scream

+	(Pipe Linus's value to stdout)
+	Make slave moan his name

+	(Assign "If I could just interject" to Richard)
+	Make Richard moan "If I could just interject"

 ## Plain Grammar:
 Plain grammar can follow these formats:
 \<operator\> \<lho\>
 \<operator\> \<lho\> \<rho - fraction literal\> time/s

-Plain grammar without a given rho has an implicit value of 1.
+Plain grammar without a given rho has an implicit value of `one`.
 When the given value of the rho is not one, `times` must be used.
-Otherwise, `time` is used for a value of 1.(which is not needed, since it is the implicit value, anyway)
+Otherwise, `time` is used for a value of `one`, which is not actually needed, since it is the implicit value, anyway

+Examples:

+    (Subtract one from Luna)
+	Spank Luna

+	(Also subtract one from Luna)
+	Spank Luna one time

+	(And subtract 1023 from Luna)
+    Spank Luna one thousand and twenty three times

 ## Have Grammar
-Have grammar can follow this format
+Have grammar can only follow this format
 `have` \<lho\> \<operator\> \<rho - mutable\>

+Example:

+	(Subtract Harry from Gina)
+    Have Harry spank Gina